 Finishing Caldwell's Doors

 Caldwell’s doors are crafted to last for years to come.
 Like a piece of fine furniture, they need proper finishing and periodic maintenance.
+For the best results we recommend a professional finisher when you stain a door.
 For a long-lasting, beautiful Caldwell's door, please follow the instructions as outlined in the appropriate section below.

 If you choose paint instead of stain, you can apply either oil-base or latex resin-base paints over an oil-base primer.
 However, take care in following the finishing instructions provided here.
 Also, be sure to evaluate the conditions your door must endure, such as direct exposure to severe climates, before deciding on the specific finish to use.
 All Caldwell's doors must be finished shortly before or after installation.